quietui/quiet/docs/docs/components/button.md

 ### Pill-shaped buttons

-Any button can be rendered with pill-shaped edges by applying the `pill` attribute.
+Any button can be rendered with pill-shaped edges by adding the `pill` attribute.

 ```html {.example}
 <quiet-button pill>